scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 Understanding whether Python use has any measurable impacts at the systems level is one potential area of future work.
-Similarly, examining Python use within the context of specific science areas is possible by linking the usage with user account and allocation data from other sources.
+Similarly, examining Python use within the context of specific science areas is possible by linking usage with user account and allocation data from other sources.
 Applying more advanced natural language analysis and machine learning techniques to proactively identify issues that users have